Parks & Recreation is an Equal Opportunity Employer.

 We seek motivated and energetic individuals to apply to the 2014-2015 NYC Parks Fellowship and Conservation Corps Program.
 Participants will gain valuable work experience that will help them to become the next generation of leaders dedicated to public service and to protecting and enhancing New York City's parks and natural resources.
 Each year, we select 30 applicants as Corps Members to the NYC Parks Fellowship and Conservation Corps Program.
 The program is a paid, 40-week public service commitment.
 The fellowship year starts on Monday, September 8, 2014 and ends Friday, June 12, 2015.
 Corps Members are paid $18.00 an hour and are provided health insurance while in the program.
 Corps Members are responsible for finding their own housing; NYC Parks does not pay for or subsidize any relocation or housing costs.
 Candidates who are not current City residents are required to establish City residency within 90 days from hire to meet the NYC residency requirement.
 Application deadline: Friday, March 21, 2014, by midnight EST.

-• Reporting to the Outreach Coordinator for Freshkills Park, perform responsible work in the planning, coordination and evaluation of education and recreational related programming for Freshkills Park. • Organize, schedule, publicize and lead tours, including hiking, kayaking, and school field trips, record participation. • Create topical lesson plans, and teach classes at the park or in classrooms across the city.
+MAJOR RESPONSIBILITIES • Reporting to the Manager for Outreach and Program Operations for Freshkills Park, perform responsible work in the planning, coordination and evaluation of education and recreational related programming for Freshkills Park. • Organize, schedule, publicize and lead tours, including hiking, kayaking, and school field trips, record participation. • Create topical lesson plans, and teach classes at the park or in classrooms across the city.
 Build positive relationships with teachers and seek new partnerships with public and private schools in all boroughs. • Assist in planning and organizing volunteer service projects at Freshkills Park, supervise volunteers. • Create promotional and educational materials about the park, upcoming events, park wildlife, and infrastructure. • Assist in managing special events at Freshkills Park including races, sporting events, arts events, and festivals. • Recruit volunteers, community groups and vendors for various events or activities and direct their efforts. • Ensure park facilities are in good order, update supplies and maintain equipment.

 This is one of the best jobs in New York City and a guaranteed way to be in top physical condition while helping to keep millions of New Yorkers safe.